Cuba Gains Independence

-In the nineteenth century, many Americans believed in Manifest Destiny, an idea the United States should control or influence North and South America and the Caribbean islands.
-American newspaper publishers Joseph Pulitzer and William Randolph Hearst fueled American public spirit by reporting sensational stories about Spanish brutality in Cuba.
-The United States had tried to purchase Cuba from Spain four times in the nineteenth century.
-Spain’s empire in the Caribbean was crumbling and many Americans believed Spain might agree to sell Cuba if the price was right.
+In the nineteenth century, many Americans believed in Manifest Destiny, an idea that it was the fate of the United States to expand across North America and into the Caribbean.
+American newspaper publishers Joseph Pulitzer and William Randolph Hearst fueled American patriotism by reporting sensational stories about Spanish brutality in Cuba.
+The United States attempted to purchase Cuba from Spain four times in the nineteenth century.
+Spain’s empire in the Caribbean was crumbling.
+The Spanish might have agreed to sell Cuba if the Americans had offered more money.

-The United States Congress declared Cuba an independent nation and authorized President McKinley to use the military to force the Spanish from the island.
+The United States Congress declared Cuba an independent nation and authorized President McKinley to use the military to force the Spanish to leave.
 The resulting Spanish-American War was brief and one-sided.
 After the American victory, Spain granted independence to Cuba and gave the United States the colonies of Puerto Rico, the Philippines, and Guam in exchange for $20,000,000.

 Resources: